Rijul1999/CrawlingExperiments/README.md

 # CrawlingExperiments

-THis repository is for experimenting with various web crawlers.
+This repository is for experimenting with various web crawlers.